Is this scene essential? If it’s not actually essential, cut it.

 "A lot of what's out there is derivative," says Sara, "the world must be aspirational and inspirational.
 Build a world I would want to live in.
 Build a world that draws me in."

-Sarah Davis, agent extraordinaire of the
+She quotes Sarah Davis, agent extraordinaire of the Greenhouse Literary Agency:

 Approximately 50% of the 150-200 submissions that we receive every week involve some kind of fantasy element – from slightly magical to dark paranormal to full blown high fantasy.
 We get shape-shifters, yet more vampires, girls coming into powers at a certain age, fallen angels, dark fairies, hot dead guys, prophecies, etc.